-What a Mindfulness Coach Actually Does
+What Does a Mindfulness Coach Do?

-f you’ve been considering working with a mindfulness coach but aren’t quite sure what that means — or how it differs from therapy — you’re not alone.
+If you’ve been considering working with a mindfulness coach but aren’t quite sure what that means — or how it differs from therapy — you’re not alone.
 It’s one of the questions I hear most often, and it’s a good one.
 The distinction matters, both for finding the right kind of support and for understanding what mindfulness coaching can and can’t do.

 As someone who is both a licensed clinical mental health counselor and a mindfulness coach with more than 40 years of experience, I’ve worked on both sides of this line.
 Here’s what I’ve learned.